Information About Various Facilities

 ● Services for People Who Have Difficulty With Spoken Communication

-The Swipe Talk app displays spoken words on the screen in the location traced by the user’s finger.
-This can be used to assist in communication with people who are hard of hearing or from other countries.
-Our staff will respond to your enquiry using this app.
+A talking and drawing application is available that displays spoken words on the screen in the location traced by the user’s finger.
+This can be used to assist in communication with people who have difficulty receiving information through speech, as well as with people from other countries/regions.

 〇Remote Sign Language Interpretation Service